Find answers to frequently asked questions about the Virtual Village Hall.

 Or donate online.
 Royal Voluntary Service receives 100% of your donation.
 Texts cost your donation amount + 1 standard message at your standard network rate.
 Always get the bill payer’s permission.
 UK networks only.

-Yes, sessions are live-streamed daily on Facebook Live and there’s a library of previous sessions to catch up with on demand on our Facebook page, Virtual Village Hall website and YouTube.
+Yes, sessions are live-streamed on YouTube and Facebook on weekdays.
+There is also a library of 3,000+ previous sessions to watch on-demand on YouTube and the Virtual Village Hall website.

 Yes, for people that like a regular commitment, we have a number of popular weekly sessions, including Yoga with Dave Rennie, Pilates with April Moon, Positive Posture with Jo Andrews and weekly arts & craft classes.